Application submissions for this award are now closed.

 We plan to fund awards of up to 2 awards of $5,000 each for a one or two-year project (project length proposed by the applicant based on project needs).
 Proposals may include expansion of ongoing or currently funded work of the mentor or small stand-alone project.

 Examples of responsive proposals include but are not limited to:

 - Addition of an aim to a current project which focuses on issues related to REACH Equity theme - see above

-- Small primary data collection project (e.g., a survey or qualitative interviews of patients and providers related to racial disparities or underrepresented racial and ethnic populations health in the clinical setting; a chart review to identify factors related to disparities in outcomes)
+- Small primary data collection project (e.g., a survey of patients and providers related to addressing racial disparities or improving the health of minoritized racial and ethnic populations in the clinical setting; a chart review to identify factors related to disparities in outcomes)

-- Secondary data analyses related to health disparities or underrepresented racial and ethnic populations health in the clinical setting
+- Secondary data analyses related to racial and ethnic health disparities in the clinical setting

 - Analyses of Duke Health System data to explore causes and solutions of racial/ethnic disparities in the clinical encounter

 If you have questions about these awards or about the alignment of your research question with the RFA, please email email@example.com to schedule a call with REACH Equity faculty.